R505: the Flying Cloud

 "Let us hope we do not find trouble ourselves," said Rashid.
 "I do not like the feel of this town."

 It was not an encouraging place.
-The Dutch, never the most enlightened of colonial powers, had done little to maintain it beyond the minimum necessary to support their spice trade.
+The Dutch, never the most enlightened of colonial powers, had done little to maintain the port beyond the minimum necessary to support their spice trade.
 The result was a warren of fortified warehouses and godowns, disreputable-looking chandleries, seedy bars, and questionable shops with even more questionable merchandise.
 The inhabitants seemed to come from all corners of the earth, with garb that ranged from silk robes to grass penis-sheaths, while the police were noteworthy by their absence.
 The air was thick with the smell of refuse.

 "Ah!" said Pierre, remembering a childhood on the wharves of Marseilles.
 "It is good to be back on the waterfront."